ddrazir/alarm4pi/README.md

 ## Description
-alarm4pi monitors the state of a presence-detection sensor (PIR sensor) and send a notification to the user mobile phone through the Internet. alarm4pi also implement a web streaming server so the user can remotelly watch through the Raspberry Pi camera.
+alarm4pi monitors the state of a presence-detection sensor (PIR sensor) and when it is activated, a notification is sent to the user's mobile phone through the Internet and a photograph is taken by means of the Raspberry Pi's camera and stored in the 'captures' directory. alarm4pi also implement a web streaming server so the user can remotelly watch through the Raspberry Pi camera at any moment and manage the state of the alarm system and activate/deactivate ralays connected to the Raspberry Pi's GPIO pins.

 ### Required hardware
 This alarm system is intended to be a do-it-yourself device and requires the following hardware to be attached to your Raspberry Pi:
 * PIR sensor which must be connected to the GPIO 17 (pin 11 in pin header)
 * The Raspberry camera connected to the camera port
-* Optionally a realy switch can be connected to a GPIO to switch on a light
+* Optionally up to 4 realy switch can be connected to GPIO 8, 9, 10 and 11, for
+example to remotelly switch on/off a light.

 ### Required software
 alarm4pi is composed of the following software components: